 Pederson and Hessl analyzed 17 trees to chart a yearly record of rainfall back to 658 AD.
 They saw that from 1211-1230—the exact time of the Mongols’ rise—central Mongolia saw one of its wettest periods ever.
 That time also was unusually warm, as shown by a 2001 paper from other Lamont researchers.
 Pederson and Hessl reasoned that the clement weather could have brought an unusual boom in grass production—and thus a boom in camels, yaks, cattle, sheep and other livestock that have always comprised the country’s main wealth.
 A glut of war horses–each Mongol cavalryman was said to have five or more—could have enabled fighters to travel like never before, along with a mobile meat supply.
 “The weather may literally have supplied the Mongols with the horsepower they needed to do what they did,” says Pederson.
 He stresses that the idea is still based on only a small sample, and more data is needed to draw firm conclusions.
 Pederson, Hessl and an interdisciplinary team including Mongolian scientists are now exploring the hypothesis, with a $1.4 million grants from the National Geographic Society and the U.S. National Science Foundation.
 The work will include not only further analyses of tree rings, but lake sediments, historical documents and other sources.

 The idea that shifting climate can influence civilizations has gained traction in recent years.
-For instance, Lamont scientists in 2010, a team including Lamont tree-ring specialists showed that the 14th-century Angkor civilization of Cambodia and later kingdoms rose and fell based on rainfall, although other factors were almost certainly involved.
+For instance, in 2010 a team from Australia, Vietnam, Thailand and Japan led by Lamont tree-ring specialists showed that the 14th-century Angkor civilization of Cambodia and later kingdoms rose and fell based on rainfall, although other factors were almost certainly involved.
 The Mongols could have suffered a climatic setback, too: a cold snap in 1260-1266 and subsequent return to more normal weather in Mongolia appears to coincide with the decline of Karakorum, whose heyday lasted only 30 years.
 The empire soon fragmented.
 Today, barely anything of Karakorum remains but a giant stone turtle that once marked one of its corners.

 Though the center gave way fast, the Mongols’ influence runs deep.
-In the West, they are stereotyped as ruthless invaders; but in fact by unifying huge territories (including what is now modern China) they brought peace and economic stability to warring fiefs.
-Rival rulers who joined them were left in place, and local cultures respected.
-The Mongols originated many modern governmental concepts including total religious freedom; state-sponsored agricultural research; an international postal system; and civil-service appointments based on merit, not aristocratic pedigree.
+In the West, they are stereotyped as ruthless invaders; but in fact by unifying huge territories (including what is now modern China) they brought peace and economic stability to the people of many long-warring smaller fiefdoms.
+Rival rulers who joined them were left in place (although they had to pay taxes), and the Mongols made it a policy to leave common people alone to follow their own regional customs and cultures.
+There is a case to be made that the Mongols in fact originated many modern governmental concepts: religious freedom; state-sponsored agricultural research; an international postal system; and civil-service appointments based on merit, not aristocratic pedigree.
 The last ruling line of Genghis Khan’s descendants survived in central Asia’s Bukhara region until the 1920s, when they were unseated by the Soviets.

 The research may have ramifications for a rapidly modernizing Mongolia and beyond.
 Temperatures near today’s capital of Ulan Bator have gone up 4.5 degrees F in the last 40 years—well beyond the global mean.
 But it is not clear whether warmer weather will help the nation, or hurt it.
 Still generally cold and arid, Mongolia is the world’s most sparsely populated nation (3 million people in 600,000 square miles) but population is growing.
 It is still powered by livestock—now up to 40 million head, possibly beyond its sustainable carrying capacity.
 There is a drive to raise more crops, but only 1 percent of the land is arable.
 A huge copper mine opening soon has brought the first long-distance paved roads, but also growing competition for water.
 The country has suffered a series of devastating droughts since the 1990s, often followed by a dzud—an unusually long, cruel winter.
 The last, in 2009-2010, killed 8 million livestock and drove many herders to Ulan Bator.
-There is some evidence that these cycles are becoming more frequent and intense, but whether stemming from warming climate, or signaling a return to conditions of previous centuries, is not yet clear.
-The new data may yield insights about past and future weather patterns that feed not only Mongolia but most of Asia, as part of an ongoing Lamont study of seasonal monsoon rains.
+There is some evidence that these cycles are becoming more frequent and intense–but whether stemming from warming climate, or signaling a return to conditions of previous centuries, is not yet clear.
+It is believed that Mongolian weather may be driven to some degree by the El Niño Southern Oscillation–a pattern that definitely influences the monsoon rains, and crops, of far wider regions.
+The new data may yield insights about such weather patterns and their relation to the future, as part of an ongoing study of seasonal monsoon rains.

 In a sense, livestock have up to now served as the “fossil fuel” of Mongolia.
 Are there limits?
 Says Hessl: “We’re living in a pretty interesting time, when some of our own major sources of energy appear to be pretty tenuous.
 I think we can look to prior civilizations to see how they dealt with changes in energy availability.
 At any one time, there were winners, and there were losers.”